This article contains HAlloween Ends spoilers.

 1963 – 1978

 The film opens up in 1963 and provides the first glimpse of a young Michael Myers when he stabs his older sister Judith to death on Halloween night.
-Michael’s hospitalized at Warren County’s Smith’s Grove Sanitarium following the attack.
+Michael is hospitalized at Warren County’s Smith’s Grove Sanitarium following the attack.
 Fifteen years later on Oct.
-30, 1978, Michael is on his way to be escorted to court when he steals Dr. Samuel Loomis’ car to escape back to his hometown, Haddonfield.
+30, 1978, Michael is on his way to be escorted to court when he steals Dr. Samuel Loomis’ car to escape back to his hometown of Haddonfield, Illinois.

 Once there, Michael murders a mechanic to get his classic workman’s uniform and also acquires his now iconic mask and knife from a hardware store.
 The following night is when Michael begins his killing spree and develops his obsession with Laurie Strode.
 The first Halloween film concludes with Loomis saving Laurie by shooting Michael six times and knocking him off a balcony.